DUNE/p3s/documents/src/JOB.md

 Created by: Maxim Potekhin        _potekhin@bnl.gov_

-February 2018

 # Release Notes

+* Version 1.04 20180301
-* Version 1.03 (more verbose info on permissions)
+* Version 1.03 20180228 more verbose info on file permissions
-* Version 1.02 (added information on EOS and other access, directory locations etc)
+* Version 1.02 20180226 added information on EOS, directory locations etc
+* Version 1.01 20180120 first official version
 ---

 # Introduction
 ## Purpose and content of this document

-This document explains how to set up and run the job submission client.
+* This document explains how to set up and run the job submission client.
 These instructions are not generic as they are tailored to operation of the protoDUNE experiment at CERN in 2018.
 There are references to certain directory locations, environment variables and scripts that are application-specific.

-There is a separate "overview" document which contains a general description of how p3s works and what its components are.
+* There is a separate "overview" document which contains a general description of how p3s works and what its components are.
 For the end user a lot of this detail won't matter since they are typically interested in just running a number of jobs on resources provided by the system and following their progress, consulting the log files if necessary.
 That's the extent of the instructions found below.
 These instructions were validated by a few new users.
 If anything does not work as expected, please consult the author of this document.

-Please keep track of the version number located on top of this document.
+* Please keep track of the version number located on top of this document.
 Once incremental changes become significant the version number will be bumped up.
 It is important to refer to the right set of instructions as p3s is gradually enters operations period and adjustments are made.